 Tarnowski received his Bachelor of Arts degrees in International Studies and Communication from the University of Tampa and a Master’s in Education from Harvard University.

 Thomas Vu joined AICCU in January 2014.
 As Vice President for Policy, he develops and manages the execution of AICCU’s agenda on state and federal policy.
 This includes outreach and engagement responsibilities between federal and state policymakers; providing original policy development; and cultivating and managing the internal and external stakeholders required for successful policy development and implementation.
 He conducts policy analysis, develops policy recommendations, and drafts reports, articles, and regulatory comments.

 Vu’s career has been spent in government relations and public policy.
 Prior to joining AICCU, he worked at the California Chamber of Commerce as a policy advocate with a portfolio that included transportation and infrastructure, workers’ compensation, and international relations and trade.
 Vu was the legislative director for the California Special Districts Association, where he lobbied on local government-related policy issues and managed the department.
 He also has policy experience in healthcare, land use, and economic development.

 Vu graduated from UC San Diego with Bachelor of Arts degrees in Political Science and Economics, and a minor in Literature.
 He has a Master of Public Administration degree from the University of Southern California.

 Membership Services Manager

 Kathy has been with AICCU since 1997.
 She manages AICCU membership services programs, including utilization to sending out key updates.
-Kathy was born and raised in Southern California and has lived in Washington D.C., British Columbia, and Oregon.
-She has two children, four grandchildren and two great-grandchildren.
+Wilson was born and raised in Southern California and has lived in Washington D.C., British Columbia, and Oregon.
+She has two children, four grandchildren and three great-grandchildren.